dabblewriter/easy-signal/README.md

 onSomething(ClearSignal); // clears signal
 ```

-## Atom Usage
+## Store Usage

-An Atom is a function that represents a single piece of data.
-The function can be used to get the data and set the
+A store is an object that represents a single piece of data.
+The store's methods can be used to `get`, `set`, and
-data.
-A `subscribe` function allows reacting to changes on the data in an atom.
-An `observe` function allows for a
+`update` the data and `subscribe` to changes on the data.
+An `observe` function allows for a given function to be rerun
-function to be rerun whenever any atoms it depends on are changed.
-And a `derived` function allows a readonly atom to
+whenever any stores it depends on are changed.
+And a `derived` function allows a readonly store to be created which
-be created which depends on, or is derived from, other atoms.
+depends on, or is derived from, other stores.
+Both `observe` and `derived` automatically track dependencies within the
+scope of their function.

-### Atom Basic Usage
+### Store Basic Usage

 Here we will use an example similar to the Signal, but unlike the Signal, the current seconds since epoch will
 be stored and can be accessed any time, whereas the Signal only fires an event with the data provided.
 This